 And I totally understand why potatoes are so well-loved.
 A hot potato is as warm and comforting as slipping into a bubble bath.
-I just want to sink in and stay there for hours in all that carboy goodness.
+I just want to sink in and stay there for hours in all that carb-y goodness.

-That’s why a soup studded with chunks of potato is so perfect for a busy weeknight.
+A soup studded with chunks of potato is so perfect for a busy weeknight.
 It welcomes you and your family to the table and you know that everyone is going to have their bellies full of warm wholesome food.
 Bliss.

 Have you ever had canned potatoes?
 I tend to buy them during hurricane season here in Florida because I know that everyone in my family likes potatoes and they can be eaten straight out of the can.
 They could absolutely be part of sustaining us when the power is off for days.